sharronY1/sharrony1.github.io/_publications/2023/2023-pub-example-1.md

 ---
-title:          "An AI-enhanced Adaptive and Individualized eLearning System for Mathematics Foundation Courses in the Faculty of Engineering"
+title:          "An AI-enhanced Adaptive and Individualized eLearning System for Mathematics Foundation Courses in the Faculty of Engineering"
 date:           Jun.
 2023 - Sep.
 2023
 selected:       false
 pub:            "Nature Communications"